gabceb/resque-web/README.md

 ```

-Another example of a route constrain using the current_user when using Devise or another warden based authentication system:
+Another example of a route constraint using the current_user when using Devise or another warden based authentication system:

 ```ruby
 # initializers/resque_access.rb